-- In the course of your work as a member of staff, you will come across personal and sensitive information.
-This could include: - o Personal data such as student work, email addresses, names and addresses - Sensitive data such as racial or ethnic origin, political opinions, religious beliefs, sexual preferences - Wiltshire College & University Centre's or third parties' Intellectual Property (such as product designs or software source code) - o Confidential financial information (such as salary or financial planning data) - Personal Data must be protected against disclosure to unauthorised parties. - It is your responsibility to handle this information appropriately & in accordance with Wiltshire College & University Centre procedures.
+- In the course of your work as a student, you may come across information of a sensitive nature.
+This could include: - - Personal data relating to individuals.
+This is especially sensitive when it applies to many individuals - Wiltshire College & University Centre's or third parties' Intellectual Property (such as product designs or software source code) - Confidential financial information - Sensitive information must be protected against disclosure to unauthorised parties.

-- When creating data, ensure that it is appropriately marked so that others will know how to handle it, e.g., if it is confidential, mark it "confidential" - Communicate personal data only to authorised parties using approved methods, after ensuring data protection sharing agreements are in place. - Encryption is required when sending personal data, use only tools & guidance provided by Wiltshire College & University Centre for this purpose. - Ensure that sensitive information is deleted or destroyed appropriately at the end of its life.
+- When creating sensitive information, ensure that it is appropriately marked so that others will know how to handle it, e.g., if it is confidential, mark it "confidential" - Communicate sensitive information only to authorised parties using approved methods (described above & below). - Where encryption is required, use only tools & guidance provided by Wiltshire College & University Centre for this purpose. - Ensure that sensitive information is deleted or destroyed appropriately at the end of its life.

-- Do not send data with another party without a data sharing agreement in place. - Do not remove/delete personal data without your manager's approval. - Do not send personal data via the internet without your manager's or the Data Protection Officer's approval.
-Common examples of sending over the internet include:- - Using college e-mail to send to external recipients - Using unapproved instant messaging (Office 365 services are approved any other system or service should be approved by the Data Protection Officer prior to use) - Using file transfer or file sharing web sites (such as Drop Box/Google Drive) - Using unapproved cloud storage or cloud-based systems e.g., DropBox/Google Drive/ShareFile etc (College Office365/SharePoint is approved - any other system or service should be approved by the Data Protection Officer prior to use) - Do not copy personal data to any mobile device or removable media without your manager's approval.
-Common examples of removable media include:- - USB sticks, memory cards and external hard drives - CDs.
+- Do not send sensitive information to anyone without your tutor's approval.
+Common examples include: - - Using college e-mail to send to external recipients - Using unapproved instant messaging (Office 365 services are approved) - Using file transfer or file sharing web sites (such as Drop Box/Google Drive) - Using unapproved cloud storage or cloud-based systems i.e., DropBox/Google Drive/ShareFile etc (Only Office365/SharePoint is approved for this purpose) - Do not copy sensitive data to any mobile device or removable media without your tutor's approval.
+Common examples of removable media include: - - USB sticks, memory cards and external hard drives - o CDs.
 DVDs - Electronic devices with data storage capacity (including phones, cameras)

-7. College Equipment
+7. Your Computer